Carbon pricing is not a panacea: why I cannot support the EAERE’s statement

 Unfortunately, engaging in neoclassical fantasy is what many economists do best and those at the EAERE are no exception.
 Let’s consider something more realistic.

 Much of our current hopes for decarbonisation rest on solar power.
 The cost of solar power has fallen by more than 80% in the last ten years.
 Why?
 Because policies implemented in Germany led to an industry developing and eventually taking off in China.
-This was not caused by a carbon price, but by a mandate for renewable electricity generation.
+This was not caused by a carbon pricing scheme, but by a mandate for renewable electricity generation.

 If a carbon price had been levied, it would have caused a shift from coal to gas-fired plants and the solar revolution may not have happened.